j-ruch/spring-petclinic-energy-benchmarking/README.md

 Terminate the PetClinic application with `CTRL + C`, wait for the application to terminate.
 Be Aware that the script for Linux copies the Output files to a specific Folder , this is not the case for Windows.
 Copy the application log from the first shell and paste it in a separate log file to store it.
+Note that not all combinations of Spring Boot versions, JVM versions, Java versions, and web servers are supported.